hardijabar0/game/README.md

 or you can try type this in the terminal for Linux " npm i ffmpeg "

 # API Keys
-* The bot needs an Osu api key so get and go into the "/commands/utility/ folder and find osu.js.
+* The bot needs an Osu api key so get one and go into the "/commands/utility/ folder and find osu.js.
 * Once in the osu.js file you should see text telling you where to paste your api key.
 * Now that you finished setting the API key save the the file and run the bot.
 The osu command should now work.
 * If you don't care about the osu command or you don't want to get an api key go into the "/commands/utility/" folder and delete the osu.js command.